egel-lang/egel/README.md

 1. The open source model (various Unixes and BSDs) where C++ libraries are compiled and dissimated by the operating system distributor.
-Use your package manager to install libicu, fmt, and GNU lightning.
+Use your package manager to install libicu, libffi, fmt, and GNU lightning.

 2. The vendor based model (MacOS and Windows) where C++ libraries are usually not provided since they are brittle to link against, and where